 “What we are doing right now are two things,” Slangen said.
 “We are betting that all other providers will support Invacare, and the reaction we’re getting so far is very strong on this subject.
 And we are banking, obviously by walking away from up to $20 million worth of business with The Scooter Store, that those other providers are going to turn business over from companies that are supplying The Scooter Store.”

 After two full days of mobilitymgmt.com’s Web site survey asking suppliers if they would be more likely to buy product from a mobility or rehab manufacturer who refused to sell to The Scooter Store, 44 percent of survey participants said their willingness to buy from that manufactuer would not change as of noon on Jan.
-24. (Click HERE
+24. (Click HERE to vote.)

 In the initial days after the announcement, Slangen said, “We are out there, talking to providers.
 We are getting tremendously supportive comments.